logo ninjaRemap

 2. Alientech K-TAG – Designed specifically for bench ECU tuning, K-TAG offers deep access to ECU maps and supports a wide range of ECU tuning tools and protocols.

-3. Dimsport New Trasdata – A high-performance ECU flash tool that allows tuners to modify and clone ECUs using bench mode safely.
+3. Dimsport New Trasdata – A high performance ECU flash tool that allows tuners to program and clone ECUs using bench mode safely.This is actually a version of dimsport that is used for boot and bench .
 It supports checksum correction and secure data transfer.

-5. CMD Flash – Known for its high-speed ECU reading and writing, CMD Flash supports bench mode for ECUs that do not allow OBD tuning due to security locks.
+5. CMD Flash – Known for its high speed ECU reading and writing, CMD Flash supports bench mode for ECUs that do not allow OBD tuning due to security locks.

 Why Use Bench ECU Tuning?